g0v-it/data-budget/README.md

 The project contains the following logical components:

-- the **g0v-ap**, an application ontology to describe a budget report with the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube).
+- the **g0v-ap**, a general application ontology to describe a budget report with the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube).
 Find files and documentation in [g0v-ap directory](g0v-ap/README.md)
-- **sdaas**: (smart data as a service) a data management platform core providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview) and a data ingestion engine.
+- **sdaas**: (smart data as a service) a data management platform core providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a data ingestion engine, a datalake, a set of gateways to transform raw government budget data into linked data according with g0v-ap ontology and a build script that drives the sdaas ingestion engine to populate the RDF store.
 See files and docs in [sdaas directory](sdaas/README.md)
--**gov-kb**: a datalake, a set of gateways to transform raw government budget data into linked data according with g0v-ap ontology and a build script that drives the sdaas ingestion engine to populate the RDF store.
 - a set of **apis** that query the SPARQL endpoint and produce json data with a schema suitable to be used with the [vue-budget component project]().
 See files and docs in [apis directory](apis/README.md)
 - an installation of a web application derived from **lodview** to navigate the knowledge base
 - a web **frontend** that provides the platform home page and the redirect/proxy to the containers'services